-This study shows that the spatial distribution of soft wrapped haptic displays is an important factor to consider, since it has an effect in both accuracy of detection and response time.
-Using the psychometric measures found in the previous study, we showed that participants were better able to identify the highest pressure out of a set of three when the signals were spatially distributed/separated (\textbf{Local}) than when the signals are condensed in a smaller space (\textbf{Global}).
-However, the response time for the spatially distributed signals was higher; this makes sense because participants had to move around a larger space to interact with the places where the haptic signals were located.
-The results of the post-experiment questionnaire show that participants thought the pressure differences were detectable, they were sure about their answers throughout the experiment, and that they felt safe interacting with the displays.
+This study shows that the spatial distribution of haptic displays is an important factor to consider since it has an effect on both accuracy of detection and response time.
+Using the psychometric measures found in the previous study, we showed that participants were better able to identify the highest pressure out of a set of three when the signals were spatially distributed (\textbf{Local}) than when the signals were condensed in a smaller space (\textbf{Global}).
+However, the response time for the spatially distributed signals was higher; this makes sense because participants moved around a larger space to interact with the places where the haptic signals were located.
+Participants reported the pressure differences were detectable, they were sure about their answers throughout the experiment, and that they felt safe interacting with the displays.
 Some participants mentioned that during the \textbf{Local} portion of the experiment, they wished they could place the displays together to make the exercise easier; this suggests that users consciously thought that having displays dispersed in different locations was an inconvenience, even though the results show participants were slightly more accurate with this method than with \textbf{Global}.
-As a summary \textbf{Global} method had the fastest response time, but \textbf{Local} had the highest accuracy.
+To summarize, the \textbf{Global} method had the faster response time, but \textbf{Local} had the higher accuracy.
 These observations show the trade-off between response time and accuracy when we increase the complexity of haptic signals in a smaller space or distribute them in a larger space.